gamedevware/charon/docs/web/rest.rst

 REST API
 ========

-REST API is experimental feature and should not be used in production environment.
+The web version of the Charon provides a experimental REST API feature.

 Testing REST API
 ---------------------